Review and road test of the Audi RS 7 Sportback

-We know RS model Audis are a bit special but the RS7 Sportback is something distinctly rare and extreme.
-Now it's also available in an uprated 'performance' guise.
+We know RS model Audis are a bit special but the RS 7 Sportback is something distinctly rare and extreme.
 Jonathan Crouch takes a look.

 You never quite know what you're going to get with an RS-badged Audi.
 Some are excellent, others merely make great autobahn expresses while a few are just head-scratchingly patchy in their array of talents.
 Just lately, however, Audi has been on a decent run.
-The RS3 was a real fizzer, the RS4 is one of the better examples of its vintage and the RS6 is the best example of a big, fast Audi estate to date.
-Minded of this slightly hit and miss record, we were a little curious to see quite how this RS7 would turn out.
+The current RS 4 is one of the better examples of its vintage and the current fourth generation RS6 is the best example of a big, fast Audi estate to date.
+Minded of this slightly hit and miss record, we were a little curious to see quite how this second generation RS 7 would turn out.

 Design and Build